fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <i>noFallthroughCasesInSwitch</i> ensures that in a _switch case_ each case ends to _return_ or _break_ statement.

-<i>esModuleInterop</i> allows interaperability between commonJS and ES Modules, see more [in documentation](https://www.typescriptlang.org/v2/en/tsconfig#esModuleInterop).
+<i>esModuleInterop</i> allows interoperability between commonJS and ES Modules, see more [in documentation](https://www.typescriptlang.org/v2/en/tsconfig#esModuleInterop).

 Now that we have our preferred configuration set, let's continue by installing <i>express</i> and of course also <i>@types/express</i>.
-Since this is a real project, which is intended to be grown over time we will use eslint from thevery  beginning:
+Since this is a real project, which is intended to be grown over time we will use eslint from the very  beginning:

 ```sh
 npm install express